|

 a quad bike track onto the northwest ridge

+of Mulldonoch.
 This route also consists of a few steep

 sections up through rock and heather.
 I